Discover the November holiday celebrations and monthly themes!

 Idea: Turn this into a company-wide challenge to find the best-organized fridges and the best fridge transformations on your team!
 Create a dedicated Slack channel for this day where employees can post photos of their fridges and interact with each other.
 What’s in your fridge?

 Every year on November 20th, those who have been murdered as a result of transphobia are remembered and honored.
-Transgender Day of Remembrance was first started in 1999 by Gwendolyn Ann Smith.
-It also draws attention to the violence that takes place globally towards transgender individuals.
-The best way to get involved and show support is to attend a vigil to honor those who lost their lives or have experienced violence in the Transgender community.
+Trans Day of Remembrance was first started in 1999 by Gwendolyn Ann Smith.
+It also draws attention to the violence that takes place globally towards trans and gender-diverse individuals.
+The best way to get involved and show support is to attend a vigil to honor those who lost their lives or have experienced violence in the Trans and gender-diverse community.
 You can also help support the many organizations dedicated to helping those affected by these tragedies.

 With the fall breeze in the air and leaves falling off the trees, you know it must be close to Thanksgiving!
 A time of year when families and friends can come together, share a delicious meal, and give thanks.
 Now the big question is, apple pie or pumpkin pie?